Problem of Universals (སྤྱི་, sāmānya)

 • dreyfus-recognizing-reality — the central thread of the entire book (Part II of Book One, Chapters 6–10)

-• sonam-introduction-treasury — Gorampa’s threefold division of universals; Gyaltsab’s warning that denying duration undermines karma; perception as “complete engager” vs. conceptual thought as mistaking objective aspects for reality
+• sonam-introduction-treasury — Gorampa’s threefold division of universals; Gyaltsab’s warning that denying duration undermines karma; perception as “complete engager” vs. conceptual cognition as mistaking objective aspects for reality

 • berzin-science-of-mind — terminological analysis of spyi; three types of syntheses/categories; Gelug vs. non-Gelug on the status of commonsense objects